biaslab/ForneyLab.jl/doc/src/nodes.rst

     The calling signature consists of:

     1. The node;
-    2. The id (index in node.interfaces) of the outbound interface;
+    2. The index (index in node.interfaces) of the outbound interface;
     3. The inbound messages on *all* interfaces of the node (ordered by interface id).
 The inbound message on the outbound inferface is always ``nothing``.

 .. function:: vmp!(node::Node, outbound_interface_index::Int, marginals_and_messages...)